 Fast forward through high school (because why wouldn’t you want to?), and into his early 20s, we began to notice our son’s growing sense of himself.
 He knew a few of his strengths and was acutely aware of his limitations, but he had some evolving ideas of what he wanted for himself, personally.
 College was one of those things, along with a place of his own, a girlfriend, and a dog.
 These are pretty fundamental wishes, what any of us would want for our own lives and for our kids.
 Yet, unless you ask and really listen to the answer, you don’t often hear the bottom line hopes and dreams in most social conversations.
 Sort of interesting that having a kid with communication challenges brought that insight home.

 Eventually, he enrolled in community college, where students come from all circumstances but fundamentally want the same thing: a degree.
 Choosing and registering for classes was a process to be navigated.
 Class schedules, new professors, and the mix of other students were all new territory.
 The commute was a huge challenge.
 But gradually he built up his tolerance for all those transitions.
-It took a few years longer but our son graduated with his associates’ degree last May and is continuing on toward his bachelor’s degree at a four-year college.
+It took a few years longer but our son graduated with his associates’ degree in May of 2016 and is continuing on toward his bachelor’s degree at a four-year college.

 He now lives on his own, takes the public transit where he needs to go, gets his own groceries, mostly keeps up his apartment, puts his paychecks in the bank, does his laundry, and even changes the sheets and returns his recyclables.
 He values his family and friends, stays connected to both, respects his commitments, is funny, sometimes painfully honest and always direct.
 He has a growing perspective about life and shares the same concerns many of us do about the direction of our nation and the world.